masakhane-io/masakhane-message-board/README.md

 - If you find someone else, vote on that task with :+1:.
 This lets us know that this is something people should pick up!
 - If you're working on something and need help with it, create a new issue from one of our templates.

+Tasks include (but are not limited to):
+- Helping run code or getting started
+- Helping find others working on same language/task as you
+- Help needed in data annotation and creation
+- Help needed for documentation
+- Help required in understand how an algorithm works

 ### Want to help communities?

 - Scan our list of open issues.
 To understand each issues priorities, look how many upvotes the tasks have and feel free to ask questions or self-assign